sylvaincom/non-tech/README.md

 # About the non-technical aspects of AI and ML

+_This is work in progress, most of the references are from 2019, 2020._

 I believe that while working on AI projects, one should also be aware of the non-technical aspects of AI.
 While everything is digital and out of sight, AI actually has a profound impact on the environment and society.
 The ethical challenges of self-driving car accidents and the alarming energy consumption of deep learning algorithms are some examples.
 It is crucial to stay up to date with these challenges in order to have a holistic view of the consequences of AI research.

 In this post, I suggest some very interesting references revolving around the impact of AI.
 Naturally, like all opinion pieces, some of them should be read with hindsight and a critical mind.